Do you hear a grating, high-pitched whistle coming from your vents? If so, it’s probably driving you crazy.

 Now let’s go into the specifics of each airflow problem...

 If your filter looks like the one on the right, it’s dirty and you should change it.

 Similar to using a strainer while cooking, your air filters pick out unwanted contaminants from your home’s air.
 But when the filters get too dirty, they restrict airflow and can cause overheating problems.

 Solution: Change your air filters every 3 months at a minimum, and preferably every month during the summer.

 Your return vents are large vents that are usually located in a hallway, staircase or open area.
 If something is blocking them, like furniture or heavy dust or debris, then your system isn’t getting enough air.

 Your supply vents are the grates with levers that actually provide air to your home.
-If these are closed or blocked by furniture, you’re system is going to have low airflow.
+If these are closed or blocked by furniture, your system is going to have low airflow.

 Solution: Clean the return vent grill and remove any furniture that may be blocking airflow.
 Make sure your supply vents are all open (even in rooms you don’t use).

 Dampers are metal valves in your ductwork that you can shut to prevent air from being delivered to certain parts of your home.